t348575/py-kvcache/README.md

 ### Break-even gating

-Through testing, a clear break-even point exists for kv-caching, when the cost of loading is lower than re-computing the prefix.
+Through testing, a clear break-even point exists for kv caching, when the cost of loading is lower than re-computing the prefix.
 This break-even point is setup specific (GPU, LLM model, SSD).
 The vLLM scheduler uses the break-even data to determine when a load from either CPU DRAM or disk is worth it.
 If the prefix size is less than the break-even, then the load & store ops are declined.

 These changes are added to the vLLM fork [t348575/vllm](https://github.com/t348575/vllm).